ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/smFISH_yeast.rst

 In this tutorial we will count single mRNA molecules of the housekeeping gene MDN1 in the model organism *S. cerevisiae*.

-Besides detecting the spots we will also segment the nucleus as a reference channel from the ``DAPI`` staining.
+As well as detecting the spots, we will also segment the nucleus as a reference channel from the ``DAPI`` staining.

+.. admonition:: Main points

+    * Detecting spots with low signal-to-noise ratio
+    * Segmenting large globular-like structures as reference channel (nucleus)

 Preliminary steps
 -----------------